HoseynAAmiri/LibMan/README.md

 # LibMan: Library Manager Package

-This is a library management package made by old friends for fun :)
+A library management package made by old friends for fun :) and OOP practicing.